Single Origin Coffee Beans, Have you ever heard about What is Single Origin Coffee Beans?

 The country has Coastal Tropical weather, The peak of the mount KILIMANJARO is snow-capped, The NYIRI Desert, Lake Victoria, and the Serengeti.

-The coffee growing region there are Burundi, Rwanda, Uganda, Kenya, Democratic Republic of Congo and Mozambique.
-But saying the coffee grown there as single origin doesn’t make sense.
+The coffee-growing region there are Burundi, Rwanda, Uganda, Kenya, the Democratic Republic of Congo and Mozambique.
+But saying the coffee grown there as single-origin doesn’t make sense.

-So, as a conclusion, Single origin is a word which is somehow inadequate for the coffee industry.
+So, as a conclusion, Single origin is a word that is somehow inadequate for the coffee industry.

 What does ‘single origin’ mean for coffee consumers?

 The coffee consumers are now getting aware of what exactly is a Single origin coffee.
 The specialty cafes are now trying to make a difference about coffee not on the basis of their region but on farms and estates to something exclusive.